 There is still a long way to go in living in a sustainable society, as there are still significant impediments to achieving sustainability goals (de Paiva Duarte, 2015).
-Little information is available on the underlying reasons for environmental obstacles and the development of EMA.
-EMA procedures have improved in industrialized nations as a support mechanism for managing environmental difficulties.
-African enterprises facing many hurdles due to environmental deterioration have underutilized this instrument (Iredele & Ogunleye, 2017).
+More information is needed on the underlying reasons for environmental obstacles and the development of EMA.
+In industrialized nations, EMA procedures have improved as a support mechanism for managing environmental difficulties; enterprises on the African continent that face many hurdles because of environmental deterioration have yet to utilize this instrument (Iredele & Ogunleye, 2017).
 This paper investigates the influence of environmental sustainability barriers on environmental management accounting within the food and beverage sector in Durban, South Africa.

-Conceptual framework to show the linkage between the variables.
+Conceptual Framework to show the linkage between the variables.
 Environmental awareness among corporations is increasing.
 As a result, many businesses are acquiring ecologically responsible options (goods and services that have a low environmental impact) and integrating them into their operational processes in the hopes of reaping benefits, such as cost savings, productivity improvements, and positive consumer impressions (Ramirez et al., 2014).
 On the other hand, some businesses take a more environmentally ambivalent position, recognizing that expenditures may be followed by the risk of low profits and long payback periods.
 To summarize, data suggest that adopting ecologically responsible solutions might represent a significant opportunity and that failing to do so may have a detrimental influence on a firm's reputation, cost structure, and earnings (Ramirez et al., 2014).
 As seen in Figure 1, corporate or commercial sustainability is linked to diverse challenges and issues.
 However, it is common for businesses to address a portion of the sustainability issue by focusing on specific areas and/or business activities.
 Simultaneously, different international and national requirements necessitate addressing specific sustainability challenges, while businesses may also choose a variety of extra sustainability factors for their sustainability activities (Stewart et al., 2016).

 Environmental sustainability challenges have arisen as critical topics of concern in corporate management.
 Growing consumer demand for environmentally friendly products and services tightened environmental legislation.
 A growing desire for greater corporate social responsibility has become the primary motivator for businesses to implement green initiatives (Evangelista et al., 2017).
 Despite a vast amount of research in this field, environmental sustainability is a continually increasing and evolving science with significant ambiguity in components of the issues and solutions (Khatter et al., 2021).
 Innovation can solve major environmental concerns but frequently encounters opposition, demanding a change in output to ensure acceptance.
 Specific barriers typically obstruct organizational change for sustainability; understanding them can aid in using appropriate techniques to overcome them, hence assisting in better incorporating and institutionalizing sustainability (Orji, 2019).

-Environmental sustainability barriers and drivers are variables that restrict or enhance an organization's contribution to the preservation of the environment.
-These elements can be internal, external, or organizational.
-Smaller organizations' efforts to address environmental sustainability challenges are hampered by a lack of awareness and comprehension of the idea and a lack of pressure from their clients and other effective drivers (Khatter et al., 2021).
+Figure 1.
+A conceptual framework of Environmental Sustainability and Environmental Management Accounting challenges are hampered by a lack of awareness and comprehension of the idea and a lack of pressure from their clients and other effective drivers (Khatter et al., 2021).
 According to Álvarez Jaramillo et al. (2019), factors that affect the adoption of environmental sustainability in small firms include financial insecurity, unsatisfied and inefficient employees, poor public perceptions about the company, and environmental impact.
-Internal barriers are a major reason organizations do not incorporate environmentally sustainable practices into their daily operations.
-Costs and a lack of perceived legitimacy are primary internal barriers impeding ecologically friendly activities, while legislation and industry-specific barriers are external (Khatter et al., 2021).
+Internal barriers are a significant reason organizations do not incorporate environmentally sustainable practices into their daily operations.
+Costs and a lack of perceived legitimacy are some of the primary internal barriers impeding ecologically friendly activities, while legislation and industry-specific barriers are external barriers (Khatter et al., 2021).
 Establishing sustainability initiatives is hampered by poor market dynamics, an absence of efficient logistics, and insufficient environmental legislation.
 According to research, smaller businesses face greater issues and restrictions due to lacking resources such as finances and educated staff (Bakos et al., 2020).